zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

   :alt: Unity Project Overview
   :align: center

-Add the scene to the sceneSchedule
+Add the Scene to the sceneSchedule
 """"""""""""""""""""""""""""""""""

 Next, we add the scene to the sceneSchedule.